 To configure Clock widget’s properties, please follow the instructions below:

-In your advanced channel layout, click the Clock widget under the Widgets section.
+In your sign layout, click the Clock widget name under the Widgets section.

 In the Widget Properties window, configure the common tabs as per this article: Configuring Widget Properties.

-In the Widget Properties window, click the APPEARANCE tab, and edit the PROPERTIES section as per the table below:
+In the Widget Properties window, select the APPEARANCE tab and edit the properties sections as per the tables provided below: